sonots/fluent-plugin-tail_path/README.md

 ## About

-This is an extension of fluentd in\_tail plugin to add `path` field which tells the log path being tailed
+This is an extension of fluentd in\_tail plugin to add `path` field which tells the log path being tailed.

+This plugin was created based on a pull request [fluentd#281](https://github.com/fluent/fluentd/pull/281).

 ## Requirements